Ideas For Content Marketing

 JUNE 23, 2011

 You are testing things all the time for clients in various industries, and you are going to have a much broader wealth of knowledge about what works and what doesn't.
 So these agencies and social media companies are going to have a broader knowledge base than a lot of single brands are.
-The entire industry of marketing is based on it.
-They are based on hashtags.
+You just gave a presentation, "Better Corporate Blogging."
+Jason: Thank you.
+Awesome.